aladinbouddat/PEAD-Strategy/README.md

 - Saves a `.txt` summary in the `output/` directory
 - Shows a plot comparing portfolio vs. benchmark performance

-> The backtest covers the period from 2000 to 2020.
+> The backtest covers the 30 year period from January 1994 to December 2023.
 > The `output/` folder contains the full result summary as a `.txt` file and the equity curve plot comparing the PEAD strategy against the benchmark.

 ## 📁 Data Disclaimer